OpenSourceEconomics/grmpy/docs/economics.rst

 .. figure:: ../docs/figures/fig-local-average-treatment.png
    :align: center

-   :math:`B^{LATE}` at different values of :math:`u_S`
+   **Fig. 2:** :math:`B^{LATE}` at different values of :math:`u_S`

 Unfortunately, the people induced to go into treatment by a change in any particular instrument need not to be the same as the people induced to to select into treatment by policy changes other than those corresponding exactly to the variation in the instrument.
-A desired policy effect may bot be directly correspond to the variation in the IV.
+A desired policy effect may be directly correspond to the variation in the IV.
 Moreover, if there is a vector of instruments that generates choice and the components of the vector are intercorrelated, Instrumental Variables (IV) estimates using the components of :math:`Z` as the instruments, one at a time, do not, in general, identify the policy effect corresponding to varying that instruments, keeping all other instruments fixed, the ceteris paribus effect of the change in the instrument. :cite:`Heckman10` develop this argument in detail.

 The average effect of a policy and the average effect of a treatment are linked by the marginal treatment effect :math:`\left(B^{MTE}\right)`.
 The :math:`B^{MTE}` was introduced into the literature by :cite:`BjöMof87` and extended by :cite:`HecVyr01`, :cite:`HecVyr05` and :cite:`HecVyr07b`.